-- If we do not enter a research program involving the scope of the license within three years of December 1, 2014, the effective date of the Cannabis Licensing Agreement (we have met this requirement); or - If we do not enter a clinical trial or its equivalent for a product within 7 years of the effective date of the Cannabis Licensing Agreement
+If we do not enter a research program involving the scope of the license within three years of December 1, 2014, the effective date of the Cannabis Licensing Agreement (we have met this requirement); or

+If we do not enter a clinical trial or its equivalent for a product within 7 years of the effective date of the Cannabis Licensing Agreement

-On May 14, 2018, we entered into amendments to the Cannabis Licensing Agreement.
-See "-Details of the Company's Material Agreements-Subsequent Event" for a description of these amendments.
+In May 2018, we entered into amendments to the Cannabis Licensing Agreement.
+See "-Details of the Company's Material Agreements" discussed above.